HMS Invincible (1765)

 HMS Invincible was a 74-gun third-rate ship of the line of the Royal Navy, launched on 9 March 1765 at Deptford.
 Invincible was built during a period of peace to replace ships worn out in the recently concluded Seven Years' War.
 The ship went on to serve in the American War of Independence.
 May, 1778 under command of Capt.
 Anthony Parry.
 Fought at the battles of Cape St Vincent in 1780, and under the command of Captain Charles Saxton, the Battles of the Chesapeake in 1781 and St Kitts in 1782.

 She survived the cull of the Navy during the next period of peace, and was present, under the command of Thomas Pakenham, at the Glorious First of June in 1794, where she was badly damaged and lost fourteen men, and, under the command of William Cayley, the Invasion of Trinidad (1797), which resulted in the transfer of Trinidad from the Spanish.

-Quasi War:Sometime in 1800 recaptured American merchantman "Richmond" that had been taken by a French privateer.
+Quasi War:In 1800 she recaptured American merchantman Richmond that had been taken by a French privateer.

 A watercolor by Charles de Lacy depicting the ship of the line Invincible and the battlecruiser Invincible, 120 years apart.